 The general definition for first-generation is any student whose parents or guardians do not have a four-year college degree.
 If you have an older sibling in college, you are both first-generation.
 At Drexel, we recognize the variations to this definition, including, but not limited to, a parent(s) who earned a 4-year degree as an adult learner or who earned a 4-year degree in another country, making you and your siblings the first to earn a 4-year degree in the U.S.

-To get involved with First Forward, contact firstname.lastname@example.org or like our Facebook page.
-You can also join our mailing list.
+To get involved with First Forward, contact firstname.lastname@example.org.